-In May 2021, the Company granted an equity award to a newly hired executive as an inducement material to enter into employment with the Company.
-The grant constitutes an "employment inducement grant" in accordance with Rule 5635(c)(4) of the Nasdaq Listing Rules, and the grant was not issued under the Replimune Group, Inc. 2018 Omnibus Incentive Compensation Plan or any of the other stock incentive plans described above.
-The inducement grant included a nonqualified stock option to purchase up to 125,000 shares of the Company's common stock, as well as a restricted stock unit grant representing 88,333 shares of its common stock.
+In May 2021, the Company granted an equity award to a newly hired executive as a material inducement to enter into employment with the Company.
+The grant constitutes an "employment inducement grant" in accordance with Rule 5635(c)(4) of the Nasdaq Listing Rules and was issued outside of the 2018 Plan and each of the other stock incentive plans described above.
+The inducement grant included a nonqualified stock option to purchase up to 125,000 shares of the Company's common stock, as well as a restricted stock unit grant representing 88,333 shares of the Company's common stock.
 These stock option and restricted stock unit inducement grants have terms and conditions consistent with those set forth under the 2018 Plan and vest under the same respective vesting schedules as stock option and restricted stock unit awards granted under the 2018 Plan.
 The inducement grant is included in the stock option and RSU award tables below.